Universum College: Dual studies

-BALKAN JOURNAL
+Publications

+Balkan Journal

-BALKAN JOURNAL (Supported by: The U.S. Department of State and The U.S. Embassy Pristina) International Journal of Balkan Policy Research is a double-blinded peer-reviewed Journal published by Universum college in Kosovo with the financial support of the US Embassy in Kosovo and the US State Department.
+Balkan Journal (supported by: The U.S. Department of State and The U.S. Embassy Pristina) International Journal of Balkan Policy Research is a double-blind peer-reviewed journal published by Universum College in Kosovo with the financial support of the US Embassy in Kosovo and the US State Department.

-Other Publication
+Other publications

-Many other publications including staff publications, translations can be found on the official website of Universum College.
+Many other publications are including staff publications, translations can be found on the official website of Universum College.